 There is a fee for both the processing of the application as well as the authorization of the application.

 Processing Fee: there is a fee payable upon submitting the application for processing.
-Note that each new application requires a new fee; however, more than one application can be paid for under a single payment.
+Note that each new application requires a new fee; however, more than one application can be paid using a single payment.

-No authorization application will be accepted without payment, and all payments are to be made by the one of the following credit cards:
+ESTA applications will be not processed without a valid payment method.
+All payments are to be made using one of the following credit or debit cards:

-Yes, the ESTA system makes room for group applications that can be concluded with one payment.
+Yes, the ESTA makes allows group applications that can be paid using one payment method and one transaction.
 Group applications are applications which have two, or more, applicants applying at the same time.
 However, applying as a group does not mean that individuals in the group must travel together.

 The total amount of applications you can submit per single payment is 50.

-Yes, for both single and group payments, you can apply now and make your payment within 7 days of application.
-After 7 days, your access to your application will be revoked and you will have to submit a new application or applications when it comes to group submissions.
+Yes, for both single and group payments, you can apply now and make your payment within 7 days of application being created in the system.
+After 7 days, your access to your application will expire and you will have to recreate your application or group applications.